marcusbotacin/marcusbotacin.github.io/_pages/research.md

 * I recommend you to email me if you are a special case, like a self-funded Ph.D. student and/or Post-Doc candidate.

 * Master students must be enrolled in the program before electing me as dissertation supervisor.
 If you are already a master student, reach me out for scheduling an interview.
 If you are a prospective student, enroll in the master program first.
-Notice that master students are usually self-funded, even though I can pay complementary research hours for students writing their dissertations with me, depending upon our agreement.
+Notice that master students are usually self-funded, even though I may pay complementary research hours for students writing their dissertations with me, depending upon our agreement.

 * If you are an enrolled undergraduate student and want to have your first research experience, reach me out.
 I can attest your research experience even if you are a voluntary.
 It will be my pleasure to recommend you for a graduate program if we have a great research experience.